CiarenceW/BepInSbox/README.md

 # BepInS&x

-Bepis Injector for s&box
+Bepis Injector for standalone s&box

 ---

-BepInS&x is a fork of plugin / modding framework BepInEx 6, with added support for s&box.
+### BepInS&x is a fork of plugin / modding framework BepInEx 6, with added support for s&box.

----

 All Unity Mono/IL2CPP/XNA/FNA/MonoGame support has been stripped in order to simplify the codebase; this fork only supports s&box.

-Since s&box uses MonoMod and Mono.Cecil as well, this fork uses the same versions as s&box.

 A barebones custom Doorstop implementation is also present, used to load a .NET host, which in turn is used to load BepInS&x.